SurniaUlula/wpsso-schema-json-ld/README.md

 <h3>WPSSO JSON Premium Features</h3>

+<p>The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
+If your site requires additional Schema properties, for WooCommerce products, events, places / locations, recipes, etc., then you may want the Premium version for those additional features.</p>

 <ul>
 <li><p>Provides Schema properties as JSON-LD markup (aka Google Rich Results / Rich Snippets with Structured Data) for the following Schema types, including Schema ItemList for <a href="https://developers.google.com/search/docs/guides/mark-up-listings">Google's Carousel Rich Results</a>:</p>